+2013 2012

+€k €k

-Other non-current financial liabilities 2013 €k 2012 €k Purchase price liability udAG Liability from interest hedging Non-controlling interests EFF 2 and 3 Finance lease commitments Others Total 10,674 4,282 4,239 1,086 296 20,577 11,356 7,784 4,074 0 0 23,214
+Other non-current financial liabilities

+- Purchase price liability udAG 10,674 11,356

+- Liability from interest hedging 4,282 7,784

+- Non-controlling interests EFF 2 and 3 4,239 4,074

+- Finance lease commitments 1,086 0

+- Others 296 0

+Total 20,577 23,214

 In a contract dated December 12, 2008, United Internet Ventures AG (formerly United Internet Beteiligungen GmbH) acquired the shares in united-domains AG.
-Following the approval of the anti-trust authorities on January 30, 2009, the acquisition was completed on February 27, 2009. united-domains AG continues to be run by its founders who acquired a total shareholding of 15% in uniteddomains AG after the acquisition.
+Following the approval of the anti-trust authorities on January 30, 2009, the acquisition was completed on February 27, 2009. united-domains AG continues to be run by its founders who acquired a total shareholding of 15% in united-domains AG after the acquisition.
 Payment for these shares was deferred.
 In the course of this share acquisition, the founders were also granted a put option for their shares, which cannot be exercised until 2014.
 The purchase price will be determined mainly by the company's profit development.
 The put option is carried as a contingent consideration, i.e. adjustments to the fair value of the commitment from this put option are carried without effect on profit and loss as a purchase price adjustment and thus influence the amount of goodwill.
 The effect from the accrued interest expense is recognized as an interest expense in the financial result.
-As of December 31, 2013 the effect from goodwill adjustment amounted to €-2,349k (prior year: €-698k), while the effect from accrued interest amounted to \in 836k (prior year: \in 931k).
+As of December 31, 2013 the effect from goodwill adjustment amounted to \in -2,349k (prior year: \in -698k), while the effect from accrued interest amounted to \in 836k (prior year: \in 931k).